 First Nation Growers Fresh Foods Garden Farm Systems are a perfect way to ensure that there is ongoing, consistent access to year-round, fresh produce greens.
-This saves money on costly, natural, pesticide and herbicide free, fresh produce greens, vegetables, fruit, herbs and other indigenous traditional medicines.
+This system saves money on costly, natural, pesticide and herbicide free, fresh produce greens, vegetables, fruit, herbs and other indigenous traditional medicines.

 First Nation Growers Fresh Foods Garden Farm Systems are a perfect way to circumvent the high costs of grocery store shopping or provide products for your local community garden farmer’s market.
-The systems caters to vegetarians and concerned healthy fresh produce customers.
+The systems cater to vegetarians and concerned healthy fresh produce customers.
 The Garden Farm System is perfect and affordable for both large commercial community garden farms and or smaller residential use, where each system can be tailored to meet individual and or your community needs.

 Natural, tasty, nutritionally rich, fresh produce, vegetables, fruit and or herbs can often be on your plate the very same day you harvest and can produce many more fresh produce greens than you can imagine.

 Fresh Produce Cost Example

 Freshly grown produce will be available within the community at a fraction of the cost that indigenous and Inuit families are being asked to pay for today.

 For example, one head of lettuce shipped today to a remote community, frankly is not fresh and may be as old as 7 to 12 shipping days alone and carries a cost from $15.00 to $25.00 per head of lettuce.
 The same head of lettuce is grown within the community by local members for less than $1.25 per head of lettuce in production costs, regardless of indigenous and Inuit community remoteness, “year round.”

 Fresh Produce Examples with Project Monthly Quantities (Approximate)